CyberMiles/litylang-web/content/security/_index.md

 in smart contract code.
 Specifically, Lity takes a two-pronged approach to prevent integer overflow at both source code and execution runtime levels.

 * Lity supports a new `safeuint` [data type for safe integers](https://lity.readthedocs.io/en/latest/safeuint.html#safeuint-type).
 All `safeuint` operations are automatically wrapped in SafeMath functions and hence are protected from overflows.
+Because of that, `safeuint` is Lity's recommended data type to represent token or coin amounts.
 * The CyberMiles Virtual Machine [detects integer overflow at runtime](https://lity.readthedocs.io/en/latest/overflow-protection.html#lity-s-ethereum-virtual-machine), and stops the contract execution with an error, as opposed to continuing with the overflewn integer numbers.